Welcome

 Want to see the details close-up?
 Then just "right-click" on the image

-more detail.
-And you can download it too, if you wish.
 To date, the details and designs here on my website include:

 - Several transceivers (For some reason, these have been mostly other people's designs!
 Must address that soon...)